 A student shall be granted, upon request, a hearing before a regularly constituted committee when the recommended sanction is suspension or expulsion.
 Prior to the request for a hearing, the student must meet with the Vice President of Student Services to discuss the case on an informal basis.
 For further information regarding the disciplinary hearing process, contact the office of the Vice President of Student Services.

-The student is encouraged to pursue academic studies and other College-sponsored activities that will promote intellectual growth and personal development.
+The student is encouraged to pursue academic studies and other College sponsored activities that will promote intellectual growth and personal development.
 In pursuing these ends, the student should be free of unfair and improper action by any member of the academic community.
 Procedures for grievances and complaints are described below and provide a means for resolving any alleged unfair or improper action.

 - Students and staff at Monterey Peninsula College shall report any alleged act of discrimination within ten working days to the Supervisor or Administrator in charge of the area where it occurred.
 For further information, contact the Human Resources Office at (831) 646-4014.

 - Students wishing to file complaints based upon discrimination on the basis of sex, ethnic group, age, or marital status should contact the Associate Dean of Human Resources at (831) 646-4014.
-Students who wish to file a grievance under Section 504 of the 1973 Rehabilitation Act should contact the Vice President of Student Services at (831) 646-4190.
-Students who wish to file a grievance based upon discrimination related to HIV Positive status/AIDS should contact Student Health Services, (831) 646-4017.
+Students who wish to file a complaint under Section 504 of the 1973 Rehabilitation Act should contact the Vice President of Student Services at (831) 646-4190.
+Students who wish to file a complaint based upon discrimination related to HIV Positive status/AIDS should contact Student Health Services, (831) 646-4017.

 The Monterey Peninsula College District is committed to all provisions of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972 and other human rights and equal opportunity laws.
 It is the policy of the Monterey Peninsula College District to provide an educational, employment and business environment free of unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct or communications constituting sexual harassment, as defined and otherwise prohibited by state and federal statutes.